crescolincs/logistics/content/_index.md

   display: true
   heading: "Invest in Lincolnshire's Logistics Sector:  Key Benefits and Opportunities"
   blurb: >-
-        Lincolnshire offers strategic logistics hub locations with direct access to high-growth industries and markets, combined uniquely with world-class digitalisation and automation solutions.

-        For investing logistics businesses, Lincolnshire’s unique location benefits can deliver the competitive edge required for success in an era of market disruption and opportunity.
+        For investing logistics and distribution businesses, Lincolnshire combines strategic logistics hub locations with direct access to world-class digitalisation and automation solutions - delivering the competitive edge required for success in an era of market disruption and opportunity.
   heroImg: 'logistics-header'

 investmentopportunity: